omarbrrr/auth-passport-jwt/README.md

 ## Live URL

+- The frontend is hosted in Netlify: https://auth-passport-jwt.netlify.app/
-The web app is live at https://auth-passport-jwt.netlify.app/login The backend server is hosted in Heroku
+- The backend server is hosted in Heroku

 ## Technologies